Natural Resources

 Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values):

-Soil aggregate stability normally a 6 rating.
-Typically high root content and organic matter in the soil surface.
+Soil stability ratings should typically be 6.
+High root content and organic matter is typically present in the soil surface.
 Soil surface is very resistant to erosion. -

 Soil surface structure and SOM content (include type of structure and A-horizon color and thickness):